joey-qytyku/OS-90-i386/docs/README.md

 I have gone to far and feel proud of what I have been able to do.
 I want to see how this story ends.

+Q: What is your favorite part of the code?

+A: V86

 ## Pipe Dreams

 GUI?
 ACPI (yuck)?